Mortgages

 In 1981, the Supreme Judicial Council ruled that mortgages were un-Islamic, resulting in more than thirty years of debate over how to introduce home finance.
 It was eventually decided that mortgages would follow the principles of Sharia law.

 Housing is a major area of discussion and discontent in Saudi Arabia.
-The severe lack of affordable housing and realistic financing options are among the biggest challenges facing the country’s government.
+The severe lack of affordable housing and realistic financing options are among the biggest challenges facing the country.
+In 2019, the government announced an affordable housing vision for 2030, with a plan to build 1.5 million affordable homes and increase home ownership levels.

 Instead of taking out mortgages, many Saudi nationals use long-term loans from the Saudi Real Estate Refinance Company (SRC).
 The SRC’s Real Estate Development Fund has existed since 1974 and offers interest-free loans to Saudi nationals.